Continue Painting with Vision Loss

 - Consider a change of subject or style.
 For example, try landscapes instead of portraits or abstract painting instead of realism.

-- If you have low vision, ask your eye doctor about low vision devices that may help you see and study objects while keeping your hands free to paint, such as frame-mounted telescopes.
-Some artists have had success using closed circuit televisions (CCTVs) or video magnifiers.
+- If you have low vision, ask your eye doctor about low vision optical devices that may help you see and study objects while keeping your hands free to paint, such as spectacle-mounted telescopes.
+Some artists have had success using desktop or portable electronic video magnifiers.

 - Tuesday Night Tandems: An Opportunity for Fun and Fitness